rahul-x-verma/car-value-calculator/README.md

 than to do math by itself.
 But one of the ways AI has served me best has been by turning somewhat vague specifications into software.
 So I asked ChatGPT to write a script that does the EV calculation for me.
 The result is in this repository.

 I had a lot of fun working with my mom to play with the numbers to see how they affected the final numbers.
-I was most surprised to find that
+I was most surprised to learn

 - The risk of a catastrophic accident factors fairly little to the end result, as long as the odds are low even without a new car's safety features
 - How massive the depreciation cost of owning a new car is (I knew this already, but looking at the numbers made this feel more real)